WELCOME TO THE WISE CDT

 Transferable Skills Training

-Congratulations to Jonathan King (Cohort 1, Cardiff) for successfully defending his thesis subject to minor corrections.
-His thesis is entitled ‘Investigation and prediction of pollution in coastal and estuarine waters, using experimental and numerical methods’.
-Well done Jonathan!
+Congratulations to Nejc Coz (Cohort 1, Cardiff) for successfully defending his thesis subject to minor corrections.
+Nejc’s thesis is entitled ‘Numerical and experimental modelling of tidal range structures with focus on conservation of momentum through hydraulic structures’.
+Well done Nejc!

 WISE CDT provides a unique opportunity for students to participate in shaping their own research topic.
 This, coupled with the wide range of skills they will acquire by completing all that the postgraduate school offers, makes them very attractive prospective recruits for the Water industry.